Skip to main content

 # Top up with 2 ETH (enough for 2 predeposits)

-yarn start deposits w top-up 2 -v 0x1234567890123456789012345678901234567890
+yarn start deposits w top-up-no 2 -v 0x1234567890123456789012345678901234567890

 # Interactive vault selection

-yarn start deposits w top-up 1
+yarn start deposits w top-up-no 1

 Withdraw Node Operator Balance